-Each year the HPE Scholarship assessors report is published in April once all of the NZQA administration for the previous year's NCEA and Scholarship is complete.
-PLEASE read this (see also the summary on p11-13 of this resource).
+In April/May each year the HPE Scholarship assessment report and assessment schedule are published - once all the NZQA administration for the previous year's NCEA and Scholarship is complete.
+You can access all of these material (also copied above) here.